Polyfluoroalkyl Substances or PFAS

 - The City of Greeley conducts water quality tests that detect PFAS.

-- Test results will be shared with the public in the Water Department’s annual Consumer Confidence Report.
+- Test results will be shared with the public in the Water Department’s annual Consumer Confidence Report, posted on the Water Quality webpage.

-- We have sampled for PFAS in the past and have also participated in a voluntary study; PFAS has not yet been detected in the drinking water coming from our treatment plants.
+- We have sampled for PFAS in the past on our own and also participated in a voluntary study.
+PFAS has not been detected in the drinking water coming from our treatment plants.

 - What will the city do if it detects PFAS?